 Your image may be the foundation of your ebook cover design, but the finer details are just as important to the overall presentation.
 Getting these details right starts with choosing a font.
 Fonts range from bold and confident to flowery and poetic, and these fonts can convey just as much meaning as the words they spell, so take your time until you’ve found a font that has the right look.

-Lastly, depending on your graphic design skills, you may want play around with other details and effects such as light bursts, shadowing, and more.
+Lastly, depending on your graphic design skills, you may want to play around with other details and effects such as light bursts, shadowing, and more.
 These types of effects are really only limited by your own imagination and the software that you are using.

 5. Use the Right Tools